adaanene/project_7-Devops_Tooling_Website_Solution/project_9.md

 ## CONFIGURE JENKINS TO RETRIEVE GITHUB SOURCE CODES USING WEBHOOKS

-1. Go to your Github settings page and enable webhooks
+1. Go to your GitHub settings page and enable webhooks

     ![webhooks](./screenshots_9/webhook_github.gif)